-- Establish an account with one of the approved vendors (PDF).
+- Establish an account with one of the approved vendors for 403(pdf) and 457(pdf).
 Contributions which would normally be made to the state retirement system are deposited into the employee's ARP account instead (less any allocation for unfunded liabilities in the state system, if applicable).

 - Use Retirement@Work to elect and manage your investment options for the Alternative Retirement Plan (ARP), or to enroll, update plan deductions, manage investment options, or end your 403(b) or 457(b).
 Again, when making your vendor selection for any plan, fee structure (PDF) s an important consideration.

 Remember, after you elect an ARP, the KSU Employee Benefits Office will notify you when you can access Retirement@Work to select your investment options.

 If you would like to participate in the 457 program with Ohio Public Employees Deferred Compensation Plan, you may contact Ohio Deferred Compensation directly at 1-877-644-6457 or view their website.

 Contact the Benefits Department at 330-672-3107 or firstname.lastname@example.org for more information.